pscedu/psc-wpdocs/aibd/graphcore.md

 python3 -m pip install "protobuf>=3.9.2,<3.20" --force-reinstall
 ```

-Then install the custom Graphcore PyTorch package via wheel file they provide (poptorch)
+Then install the custom Graphcore TensorFlow package via wheel file they provide

 If using TensorFlow 2:
 ```shell